 SHOW SLAVE | REPLICA STATUS Statement.
 For information about how

 this option intereacts with the

-Section 8.8, “Implementing Failover with NDB Cluster Replication”.
+see Section 7.8, “Implementing Failover with NDB Cluster Replication”.